Annual cycle of work for governing bodies

 Governing body development plan

-Governing bodies should always be mindful of their own development, and it is recommended that they draw up a governing body development plan, which should be linked to the school’s own development plan.
+Governing bodies should always be mindful of their own development, and it is recommended that they draw up a governing body development plan or a governing body action plan, which should be linked to the school’s own development plan.

 All committees of the governing body must have formal terms of reference.
 It is up to individual schools how many committees they have, although there are statutory requirements to have committees dealing with